Use Technology for Your Horse – Monitor Your Horse’s Health and Fitness

 Horseware has a similar system in their Horsepal app and sensor.
 Also working from temperature and humidity, this sensor can also link to weather forecasts and help you pick the best blankets.
 The Horsepal app also stands alone from the sensor and can be used as a barn management tool to log activities, vets/farriers, medical information, etc.

 A sample of some data, detailing your horse’s activity on the Farm Jenny App.

 Trailer Eyes has a whole series of wireless cameras for your barn and rig.
 Equicom and Stallwatch are other options as well.
 Need a camera inside?
 Sure.
 Need one outside?
 Also fine.
 You can even get systems such as Nest for outdoors, which isn’t geared towards horses but might be just fine.

 Barn management systems that help you stay organized.

-There are literally dozens of these types of software programs, designed to keep a barn running smoothly and efficiently.
-Some software is geared towards organization, and some is geared towards bookkeeping.
+There are literally dozens of these types of software programs designed to keep a barn running smoothly and efficiently.
+Some software is geared toward organization, and some is geared toward bookkeeping.
 This website has tons of barn software options and links. https://www.capterra.com/horse-software/

 If you choose to use technology for your horse, do remember that these are just tools.
 Nothing will ever replace you memorizing your horse and looking up from your phone to spend actual time with him.